 Almadine by Oksana Dolgopiatova

-This spacious apartment recently designed by Oksana Dolgopiatova for a family with two children is situated in Kiev, Ukraine.
+Almadine is a spacious apartment recently designed by Oksana Dolgopiatova for a family with two children situated in Kiev, Ukraine.

-The whole project is a combination of opposing materials and complex colors.
-Native concrete walls and carved portal, textured marbled porcelain tiles and ringing polyester coating of oak facades.
-Brass, starting plaster and crystal, “screaming” glossy stone floor and “silent” matte tiles.
-Wallpaper and black unplastered walls.
-Shining silk curtains and black linen.
+The design showcases a blend of contrasting materials and rich colors.
+Native concrete walls pair with a carved portal.
+Textured marbled porcelain tiles play against the resonant polyester coating of oak facades.
+The design harmoniously mixes brass with stucco and crystal, glossy stone floors with matte tiles, and gleaming silk curtains with stark black linen.

 Photography courtesy of Oksana Dolgopiatova